amiller68/iac-experiment/README.md

 ## Northflank

-read this entire section with the giant grain of salt that i've never used northflank before, and i might not be missing or paying attention to important features, products, or functionality that might alleviate some of the pain points i'm describing here.
+read this entire section with the giant grain of salt that i've never used Northflank before, and i might not be missing or paying attention to important features, products, or functionality that might alleviate some of the pain points i'm describing here.

 ### Setup

 Before you begin, you'll need:

-- a northflank account
+- a Northflank account
 - and this repo forked into your own github account

-In order to deploy to northflank starting from scratch, you'll need to:
+In order to deploy to Northflank starting from scratch, you'll need to:

-- configure a github oauth app for northflank to use to authenticate your github. you must give this read and write access to the repository.
+- configure a github oauth app for Northflank to use to authenticate your github. you must give this read and write access to the repository.
-- create a new template in northflank. enable git-ops and connect it to your github repository on the `main` branch and set the template to `iac/northflank/template.json`. press the `fetch` button to verify that the template is valid.
+- create a new template in Northflank. enable git-ops and connect it to your github repository on the `main` branch and set the template to `iac/northflank/template.json`. press the `fetch` button to verify that the template is valid.
-- enable concurrency control for your template, and save the template. this should commit an update (not like we're changing anything) to repo, and start deploying a build.
+- enable concurrency control for your template, and save the template. this should commit an update (not like we're changing anything) to the repo, and start deploying a build.
-- NOTE: this workflow will create a project called `iac-experiment` in northflank. if you'd like to change this, you may by editing the workflow and changing the project name.
+- NOTE: this workflow will create a project called `iac-experiment` in Northflank. if you'd like to change this, you may by editing the workflow and changing the project name.

 Northflank should begin to:

 - build your api and web services, as well as migration job as containers
 - provision a postgres database
 - set up a shared secret group that exposes your postgres URI to the rest of your services and jobs
 - run migrations against the database as a manual job
 - deploy the api service exposed to the internet under a random and persistent domain name
-- deploy the web service exposed to the internet under a random and persistent domain name (this should look logically related to the api servic)
+- deploy the web service exposed to the internet under a random and persistent domain name

 ### IaC

 Northflank provides its own DSL for defining infrastructure on their platform.
 It allows us to:

 - define workflows that provision infrastructure and deploy services and jobs
 - pass in arguments at runtime that modify the behavior of the workflow, similar to terraform variables

 I didn't try this but you could use this to define different environments in much the same way you would with terraform (just might require a bit more hacking).

-The DSL itself is pretty simple, if maybe not a little hard to get used to. the template i generated using their web UI is described in a single [json file](/iac/northflank/template.json).
+The DSL itself is pretty simple, maybe a little deceptively so. the template i generated using Northflank's web UI is described in a single [json file](/iac/northflank/template.json).
 Instead of being able to explicitly distinct define inputs and outputs, relations between modules, and organize components however I see fit, our templates play out a single workflow that sets up builds, provisions infrastructure, and deployed jobs and services.

 On that note, I found myself not even really trying to use the DSL at all, and instead relied almost entirely on the UI to set up my infrastructure.
 There are a couple of reasons I think this is the case:

 - I don't know the DSL well enough to be productive with it yet
 - the DSL is not as well documented as terraform's DSL for AWS.
-Rather than relying on an LLM to help me understand the DSL, I found it easier to just stick to the padded walls of the UI.
+Rather than relying on an LLM to help me understand the DSL and modify my infrastructure, I found it easier to just stick to the padded walls of the UI.
 - looking at one big json file and not being able to compose my infrastructure into modules made me feel a bit disorganized.
-- the DSL is not declarative, so I couldn't easily test and plan my infrastructure changes prior to committing them to the repo.
+- the DSL is not declarative, so I couldn't easily test and plan my infrastructure changes prior to committing them to the repo. it was easier to just see what the UI would let me do.

 ### Structure

 At a high level, we end up with the following infrastructure:

-- a vpc (i think) to host our services and jobs and addons
+- a vpc (i think) to host our services, jobs, and addons
 - a postgres database
 - a shared secret group that exposes your postgres URI to the rest of your services and jobs
 - a migration job that runs migrations against the database